 The Authority and its Board

-The Authority currently consists of seven members – the Chairman, five voting members and the Data Protection Commissioner as a non-voting member.
+The Authority currently consists of eight members – the Chairman, six other voting members and the Data Protection Commissioner as a non-voting member.
 As the governing body, for convenience the members are known as “the Board”.

 The Authority, through the Board, carries the ultimate responsibility for the discharge of the responsibilities created by the DP Law.
 The Authority is the guardian of independence, sets the organisation’s strategic direction, holds the Commissioner to account and provides the Commissioner with advice, support and encouragement.
 It also responsible for maintaining the high standards expected of a public body.